Kenya faces threat of athletics ban for doping 'crisis' - NewsBreak

 A ban might force Kenya into a Russia-type situation, where the sanction is applied to the national track federation and athletes are forced to apply to compete as neutrals and not under their nation's flag at major championships.
 Russia's track federation has been suspended since 2015 because of a massive, state-sponsored doping scandal.

-Previous action against Kenya has focused on problems at the national anti-doping agency and hasn't affected athletes competing.

-Kenya won 10 medals in athletics at the Tokyo Olympics last year; four golds, four silvers and two bronzes.
+Kenya finished third on the track and field medal table at the Tokyo Olympics last year with four golds, four silvers and two bronzes.
 Only the United States won more medals in athletics.
 Kenya collected another 10 medals at this year's world championships in Eugene, Oregon.
 Again, only the U.S. won more.

 A sanction on the Kenyan federation would affect the likes of marathon world-record holder and two-time Olympic champion Eliud Kipchoge, who is among the greatest long distance runners ever.
 Kipchoge has indicated that he will go for a third straight marathon gold at the Paris Games.

-Numerous other star runners would be impacted, like current Olympic and world 800-meter champion Emmanuel Korir, former 1,500 world champion Timothy Cheruiyot, two-time Olympic 1,500 champion Faith Kipyegon and two-time 5,000 world champion Hellen Obiri.
+Numerous other star runners would be impacted, like Olympic and world 800-meter champion Emmanuel Korir, two-time Olympic 1,500-meter champion Faith Kipyegon and two-time 5,000-meter world champion Hellen Obiri.
 There are also many Kenyans who regularly win races on the Diamond League track circuit and the major marathon series.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports